PokemonGoF/PokemonGo-Bot/README.md

 Please clean up your old clone if you have issue, and following the [install instruction](https://github.com/PokemonGoF/PokemonGo-Bot#installation).

 ## About dev/master Branch
-Dev branch has most up to date feature and even everyone handle the part well, still, will have broken changes.
-Your test contribute and PR for fix are warm welcome.
+Dev branch has the most up-to-date features, but be aware that there might be some broken changes.
+Your contribution and PR for fixes are warm welcome.
 Master branch is the stable branch.
 No PR on master branch to keep things easier.
 ## Table of Contents